Aizhamal2312/TF-Project/README.md

 git init                     # Initializes git

-git clone https://github.com/ortacu/TF-Project.git        # Clones repo into a folder on your machine
+git clone https://github.com/ortacu/TF-Project.git        # Clones repo into a directory on your machine

-cd TF-Project           # Changes directory to cloned directory
+cd TF-Project           # Changes working directory to cloned directory

-cd test-project         # Changes directory to application module       directory
+cd test-project         # Changes directory to module directory

 terraform init          # Initializes Terraform

-teraform plan           # Previews the output of the application
+teraform plan           # Previews the output of the module

-terraform apply         # Runs the application
+terraform apply         # Runs the module

+If resources are not needed at any point in time, run "terraform destroy" to delete all resources created by the module.
+Keep in mind that you have to run this command from the module directory

 ## Usage